Ionosphere: Equatorial electrojet

 The worldwide solar-driven wind results in the so-called Sq (solar quiet) current system in the E region of the Earth's ionosphere (ionospheric dynamo region) (100–130 km altitude).
 Resulting from this current is an electrostatic field directed west–east (dawn–dusk) in the equatorial day side of the ionosphere.
 At the magnetic dip equator, where the geomagnetic field is horizontal, this electric field results in an enhanced eastward current flow within ± 3 degrees of the magnetic equator, known as the equatorial electrojet.

 Ephemeral ionospheric perturbations

 X-rays: sudden ionospheric disturbances (SID)

-X-rays and extreme ultraviolet (EUV) radiation emitted during solar flares rapidly increase electron density in the ionosphere, particularly in the D region, thereby enhancing the absorption of high-frequency (HF) radio waves.
-This phenomenon leads to a sudden ionospheric disturbance (SID) and can cause radio blackouts lasting for hours.
-Analyses using GNSS (Global Navigation Satellite System) data and TEC (Total Electron Content) measurements clearly demonstrate the fluctuations in electron density and the increased absorption caused by solar flares.
-Furthermore, electrons in the D region quickly recombine after the flare, allowing transmission conditions to return to normal.

-During solar flares, high-energy X-rays and ultraviolet radiation reach the upper layers of the Earth's atmosphere, causing molecular ionization.
-As a result, short-term decreases in ozone concentration and temporary increases in ionospheric density have been observed.
-During a strong proton event in 1982, ozone concentration was temporarily observed to decrease by as much as 70%.

-X-ray and UV radiation emitted during solar activity rapidly alter the temperature and electrical conductivity of the ionosphere, leading to disruptions in shortwave and high-frequency (HF) radio communications.
-The thickness and altitude of the ionosphere can increase or decrease, directly affecting HF radio propagation, and signal transmission may take hours to return to normal, particularly following solar flares.
+When the Sun is active, strong solar flares can occur that hit the sunlit side of Earth with hard X-rays.
+The X-rays penetrate to the D-region, releasing electrons that rapidly increase absorption, causing a high frequency (3–30 MHz) radio blackout that can persist for many hours after strong flares.
+During this time very low frequency (3–30 kHz) signals will be reflected by the D layer instead of the E layer, where the increased atmospheric density will usually increase the absorption of the wave and thus dampen it.
+As soon as the X-rays end, the sudden ionospheric disturbance (SID) or radio black-out steadily declines as the electrons in the D-region recombine rapidly and propagation gradually returns to pre-flare conditions over minutes to hours depending on the solar flare strength and frequency.